-In 2018 FSU participated in an Accelerated Energy Project, a \$9M project to update energy efficiencies on campus including lighting, chillers, and water systems to aid in reducing utilities.
+In 2018 the university participated in an Accelerated Energy Project (AEP), a \$9M project to update energy efficiencies across campus including updating lighting, chillers, and water systems to aid in reducing utilities.

-FSU was the recipient of the 2020 Leading by Example Award from the Commonwealth of MA for outstanding public sector energy and environmental efforts in the Public Entity-Higher
+FSU was the recipient of the 2020 Leading by Example Award from the Commonwealth of MA for outstanding public sector energy and environmental efforts in the Public Entity-Higher Education category.

-Education category.
 This honor was received specifically due to recent LEED certification of buildings, the Accelerated Energy Project, renovations in Holmes dining hall resulting in a more energy efficient dishwasher, and electric car charging stations put in over the last few years.